junghoon-vans/binance-trading-api-wrapper/README.md

 About
 ---

-This project is for trading on Binance by api call such as tradingview strategy alert.
+This project is for futures trading on Binance by api call such as tradingview strategy alert.
 For this, I used [python-binance](https://github.com/sammchardy/python-binance).
 Detailed information related to the package can be found through [this document page](https://python-binance.readthedocs.io/en/latest/index.html#).

 Usage
 ---